New drugs for ATTR amyloidosis

 Another drug called inotersen belongs to the antisense oligonucleotide drug class.
 The NEURO-TTR trial was a phase 3 study which enrolled 172 patients with hereditary ATTR amyloidosis and randomised them to receive either inotersen or placebo for 15 months.
 Patients who received inotersen did significantly better than those who received placebo, in terms of neuropathy symptoms, quality of life, daily activities and disability.
 A few patients receiving inotersen experienced drops in platelet counts and abnormal kidney functions.
 Once this was observed, all patients receiving inotersen were monitored with regular blood tests.

-Patisiran and inotersen are now undergoing licensing approval by the regulatory authorities.
+Patisiran and inotersen have been approved by the European Medicines Agency and the U.S. Food and Drug Administration (FDA) for treating neuropathy caused by hereditary ATTR amyloidosis.
 Media coverage of the effects of these drugs, based on a press release from the National Amyloidosis Centre in September 2018, can be viewed here and here.